dpaschal-lf/mysql_intermediate/README.md

 - make sure to install the necessary components via npm install
 	- express
 	- mysql
+- configure your mysql_credentials.js file by copying your mysql_credentials.js.config file and filling in the appropriate info
 - change loadConversationData (in script.js) to point at the node endpoint.
 This endpoint uses the get method and will likely be on your localhost:3001/conversations
 - add mysql to your dataserver.js for the /conversations method to mimic the data in dummydata-comms.json
 - start your dataserver.js with node